dustinpfister/blog_posts/_posts/threejs-mesh.md

 A Basic example of using a mesh would involve creating an instance of a Mesh with the THREE.Mesh constructor, passing it the geometry that I want to use.
 Be default the basic material will be used with a random color, so if I want to use something else for a [material](/2018/04/30/threejs-materials/) then you I want to pass that to the Mesh Constructor as the second argument.
 The result can then be saved to a variable, or just directly added to the scene as there are ways of still getting a reference to the mesh by way of the children property of the scene object.

 So then the Basic idea here is to create a scene object, then create and add a Mesh object to the scene object.
 However in order to see the mesh I am going to need a camera, for this there are a few options but I typically like to go with the perspective camera.
+When I add the camera to the scene I am going to want to make sure that I position the camera away from the mesh so that it is not inside the mesh.
 After that I am going to need some kind of Renderer such as the built in WebGLRenderer.
 I then just need to call the render method of the renderer and pass the scene and camera to use.

 ```js
 (function () {